Mehmed Fuad Pasha: Foreign Minister 1858-1860: The Mount Lebanon Crisis

 In 1860, violence broke out in the Mount Lebanon region of modern-day Lebanon between the Maronite and Druze communities over which group would control the region.
 Ultimately, the Druzes dominated and pillage nearly every Maronite town nearby.
 Fuad, as the foreign minister was sent to investigate these massacres and carry out the Empire’s foreign policy initiatives.
 Due to his success at executing the changes of the Tanzimat program, Fuad was sent to Syria and arrived in Beirut on July 17, 1860, armed with extreme power granted to him by the Sultan.
 He brought in a nationalistic viewpoint that these conflicts were “local sectarian characteristics that Ottoman reform ultimately would discipline.”
 He was sent by Sultan Abdulmecid along with the new Western-style army to work with a newly established International Commission (Britain, France, Austria, Russia, and Prussia) to bring stability to the region.
 Fuad began what some have called a “reign of terror” in which he executed hundreds of the accused pillagers, arrested Druze leaders, and sentenced them to death after a trial in a military court for “failing to protect the Christians”.
+The punitive measures implemented under Fuad Pasha were framed by Ottoman authorities as demonstrations of impartial justice aligned with Tanzimat ideals of equality before the law.
 His rather strict reaction to the Mount Lebanon crisis reflected a push towards modernity and order throughout the Empire, as well as a growing sentiment of nationalism called Osmanlilik, as demonstrated in a statement he gave to the people of Syria in 1861, announcing his return to Istanbul.
 He referred to the power of the Sultan as a “father-figure” who must be obeyed lest they suffer his merciless punishment, but who also treated all of his subjects with equality, regardless of their religion.
 This strictness also reflects the Empire's immense desire to prove to its counterparts in Europe that it was fully capable of acting in accordance with modern law, especially considering the deployment of European troops to Syria in July 1860.
 Fuad chaired the aforementioned International Commission, called the Beirut Committee, which established the reorganization of Mount Lebanon in March 1861.
 In this, Mount Lebanon would remain a subject of the Sublime Porte and would be “ruled by a non-local Christian governor, independent from the governors of Beirut and Damascus.”
 Fuad worked closely with Great Britain's representative to the Committee, Lord Dufferin, as they both had similar interests in preventing French domination in the region.
 Though Dufferin spoke critically of the corruption and lack of communication he believed to exist in the Empire, he proposed the creation of a semi-independent Syria with Fuad as a “governor-general” This was due to Dufferin's great respect towards Fuad, whom he described as “tall, handsom, well-versed in French, and of charming manners.”
 Fuad, however, signed an agreement General de Beaufort, the commander of the French troops, in order to use the French to their advantage in the region.
 This smooth diplomatic skill was attributed to his sense of humor, and “subtlety and tact of the polished diplomat.”
 This agreement resulted in the establishment of the Law of the Provinces, of which Fuad was an architect, which created the province of Syria.